babeloff/meso-forge-mirror/README.md

 # meso-forge-mirror

-A Rust application for mirroring conda packages from various sources to target repositories.
+A Rust application for mirroring conda packages from various sources to target repositories with full conda ecosystem integration.
 This tool is particularly useful when you want to use packages that are waiting to be included in conda-forge but are taking a long time to go through the process.

+**Enhanced with Rattler Integration**: Version 0.2.0 introduces comprehensive conda package processing, validation, and proper repository structure management through integration with the rattler ecosystem crates.

 ## Features

+### Enhanced Conda Package Processing (v0.2.0+)
+- **Full Conda Package Validation**: Integration with rattler ecosystem for proper conda package handling
+- **Metadata Extraction**: Automatic extraction of package metadata (name, version, build, dependencies)
+- **Platform-Aware Organization**: Automatic organization by platform (linux-64/, osx-64/, noarch/, etc.)
+- **Repository Structure**: Generates proper conda repository structure with repodata.json files
+- **Integrity Verification**: MD5 and SHA256 checksum validation for all packages
+- **Rattler Cache Integration**: Native support for `~/.cache/rattler/cache/pkgs/` directory structure

+### Core Mirroring Features
-- Mirror conda packages from URLs to different target repositories
+- Mirror conda packages from URLs to different target repository types:
-- Support for multiple target repository types:
+  - **Local** repositories with proper conda structure (including Rattler cache)
+  - **S3/MinIO** repositories with platform organization
   - **prefix.dev** channels (e.g., `https://prefix.dev/channels/meso-forge`)
-  - **S3/MinIO** repositories
-  - **Local** repositories (where pixi caches its repositories)
 - Concurrent downloads with configurable parallelism
 - Automatic retry with exponential backoff
 - Configurable timeouts and connection settings
 - GitHub integration for fetching artifacts
+- Enhanced error handling and diagnostics

 ## Installation